mulesoft-labs/configuration-service/README.md

 ```

 All properties defined in the configuration server's repository for the application, profiles and labels will be available in the application in the form of placeholders.

+## How To Build

+This is a standard 'Anypoint Connector' project.
+And it is mavenized, thus it can be built using the standard toolset.

+In short, this connector can be built using:

+   $ mvn clean install -Ddevkit.studio.package.skip=false